Skip to content

 Height

-Measure from the top of the head to the floor, standing barefoot with heels together.
+Measure from the top of the head to the floor while standing barefoot with heels together.

 Chest

-Measure around the fullest part of the chest, keeping the tape parallel to the floor.
+Measure around the fullest part of the chest, keeping the tape level and comfortable.

 Waist

-Measure around the natural waistline, typically the narrowest part of the torso.
+Measure around the natural waistline, usually the narrowest part of the torso.

 Hips

-Measure around the fullest part of the hips, keeping the tape level and snug.
+Measure around the fullest part of the hips, keeping the tape level and snug but not tight.

 Shoulder to Waist